 Frederick Douglass was born on a plantation on the Eastern Shore of Maryland around 1818.
 He died 77 years later in his home at Cedar Hill, high above Washington, DC.
 In his journey from captive slave to internationally renowned activist, Douglass changed how Americans thought about race, slavery, and American democracy.
-Since the early 1800’s Douglass’ life has been a source of inspiration and hope for millions.
-He has also been an ever-present challenge, demanding that American citizens live up to their highest ideals and make the United States a land of liberty and equality for all.
+Since the early 1800’s Douglass’ life has been a source of inspiration and hope for millions, he has also been an ever-present challenge, demanding that American citizens live up to their highest ideals and make the United States a land of liberty and equality for all.

 Slavery and Escape

 Douglass began his life on a plantation belonging to Edward Lloyd in February 1818.
-While the exact date of his birth is unknown, he would later decide to make February 14th his birthday.
+While the exact date of his birth is unknown, he would later decide to make February 14 his birthday.
 He was named Frederick Bailey after his mother, though he only met her three or four times in his life.
-After being sent to live with one of his owner’s relatives in Baltimore, Maryland around the age of eight, Douglass was mistakenly taught the first several letters of the alphabet.
+After being sent to live with one of his owner’s relatives in Baltimore, Maryland, around the age of eight, Douglass was mistakenly taught the first several letters of the alphabet.
 Those few letters opened a new world to him and began his lifelong love of language.

-At fifteen, the now literate Douglass was returned to the Eastern shore to work as a field hand.
+At 15, the now literate Douglass was returned to the Eastern shore to work as a field hand.
 Here, the increasingly independent teenager educated other slaves, resisted efforts to beat him, and planned a failed escape attempt.

 Post Civil War